Today in Music : October 26th – Keith Richards Releases his Autobiography “Life”

 Life has the macho swagger that rock’n’roll in general – and the Rolling Stones in particular – once possessed.
 This is both its strength and its weakness.
 It often reads like a historical document of another time: a lost world in which women were always “chicks” or “bitches”, an inflatable giant penis was a non-ironic stage prop, and a bottle of Jack Daniel’s was the de rigueur rock’n’roll accessory.

 It is a drug memoir of sorts, albeit without the hardcore confessional descriptiveness of the genre.
-Instead, it is almost casual in its cataloguing of excess: heroin, cocaine, Tuinal, Nembutal, STP, LSD, speedballs, Moroccan hashish, Jamaican ganja, and, inevitably, methadone, are just some of the substances mentioned – often in passing.
+Instead, it is almost casual in its cataloging of excess: heroin, cocaine, Tuinal, Nembutal, STP, LSD, speedballs, Moroccan hashish, Jamaican ganja, and, inevitably, methadone, are just some of the substances mentioned – often in passing.
 Consider, for instance, the following passage from the book, which describes his daily breakfast routine during the 70s: “I would take a barbiturate to wake up … a Tuinal, pin it, put a needle in it so it would come on quicker.
 And then take a hot cup of tea, and then consider getting up or not.
 And later maybe a Mandrax or a Quaalude… And when the effect wears off after about two hours, you’re feeling mellow, you’ve had a bit of breakfast and you’re ready for work.”

 The word “mellow” here is, of course, relative.
 This is someone, after all, who took downers to wake up and start the day – albeit slowly.
 While reading Life, it is worth keeping in mind that mellow for Keith means comatose for the rest of us.
-Even John Lennon, no stranger to excess, tried and failed miserably to keep up with Keef, ending up, as the latter puts it, “in my john, hugging the porcelain”.
+Even John Lennon, no stranger to excess, tried and failed miserably to keep up with Keef, ending up, as the latter put it, “in my john, hugging the porcelain”.

 Keeping up with Keef became a deadly game in the early 1970s, when heroin – usually mixed with cocaine and injected as a “speedball” – became Richards and his partner, Anita Pallenberg’s, drug of choice.

 Pallenberg, alone, seems to have kept up with Keef by being both more ruthless and more reckless.
 She was originally the girlfriend of Brian Jones about whose death Richards is cold-blooded.
 Jones, a desolate individual, temperamentally unsuited to fame, drowned in his swimming pool in July 1969, a few weeks after being fired by Jagger and Richards.
-He is described here as a “whining son of a bitch” whose death occurred “at that point in his life when there wasn’t any”.
+He has described her as a “whining son of a bitch” whose death occurred “at that point in his life when there wasn’t any”.

 Richards is cavalier about death – his own and others’ – seeing it as a kind of occupational hazard best avoided by “pacing yourself”.
 This from a man who scored cocaine and heroin by the pound.
-It was, he insists, the very best heroin and the purest cocaine, which undoubtedly helped, as did the array of top-class lawyers who were on call every time he ran foul of the law.
+It was, he insists, the very best heroin and the purest cocaine, which undoubtedly helped, as did the array of top-class lawyers who were on call every time he ran afoul of the law.

 The main problem with Life, though, is that too many of these tales have been told before, most evocatively in two classic on-the-road-with-the-Stones chronicles: Stanley Booth’s The True Adventures of the Rolling Stones and Robert Greenfield’s Stones Touring Party.
 For me, the writing comes alive when Richards broaches the subject of the great music he once made and the heroes that inspired him to do so.